MaibornWolff/codecharta/analysis/README.md

 ## Requirements

 - Bash or similar
-- JRE 11 (Oracle Java or OpenJDK)
+- JRE 8-11 (Oracle Java or OpenJDK)

 ## Installation via npm

 This installs all binaries to run the analysis.
-Java 11 is required.
+Java 11 is recommended, but Java 8 should still be compatible.

 `npm install -g codecharta-analysis`